 Vehicle movements (contractors, deliveries etc.) on-site are restricted where possible to outside of school hours.
-Where this is not possible, break and lunchtimes Aare avoided in order to minimize the risk to staff and students.
+Where this is not possible, break and lunchtimes are avoided to minimize the risk to staff and pupils.

-There are separate, pedestrian access points for students.
+There are separate, pedestrian access points for pupils.

-A risk assessment should be included which highlights path ways, line markings etc.
+A risk assessment should be included which highlights pathways, line markings etc.